Mercedes Arn-Horn

 Mercedes Arn-Horn (born October 31, 1993) is a Canadian musician, songwriter, director and actor.
-She is the lead singer, guitarist and keyboardist of Canadian rock band Courage My Love.
-She is also the lead singer and guitarist of Canadian rock band Softcult.
+She is the lead singer and guitarist of Canadian rock band Softcult, and was formerly the lead singer, guitarist and keyboardist of the Canadian rock band Courage My Love.

 Early life

 Mercedes Arn-Horn was born in Toronto.
 One of her first influences was going to an Alice Cooper concert at the age of 11.

 Courage My Love

-Mercedes formed Courage My Love in 2009 with her twin sister Phoenix Arn-Horn (drums, vocals, keyboards) and David Blake-Dickson (bass).
+Mercedes formed Courage My Love in 2009 with her twin sibling Phoenix Arn-Horn (drums, vocals, keyboards) and David Blake-Dickson (bass).
 The band were signed to Warner Canada in early 2010 after being discovered at a Battle of The Bands competition in their home town of Kitchener, Ontario.
 Arn-Horn was 17 years old when she signed the deal.
 Brandon Lockwood replaced David Blake-Dickson on bass in 2012.

 Courage My Love have released seven EPs and two full-length albums and have toured both in Canada and internationally with bands such as Simple Plan, As It Is and Halflives.